infoteam-Software-AG/profile-assist/src/test/resources/personas/christian_bauer/information.md

 ## Christian Bauer - Backend Developer

-**Hintergrund:**
+### Background: ###

-Christian ist ein versatiler Backend-Entwickler mit 5+ Jahren Erfahrung in mehreren Technologie-Stacks.
-Er hat sich spezialisiert auf API-Development, Datenbankdesign und hat Erfahrung mit relationalen und NoSQL-Datenbanken.
+Christian is a versatile backend developer with 5+ years of experience in multiple technology stacks.
+He specialises in API development and database design and has experience with relational and NoSQL databases.

-**Ziele:**
+### Goals: ###

-- Robuste und performante Backend-Systeme entwickeln
+- Develop robust and high-performance backend systems
-- API-Design-Best-Practices etablieren
+- Establish API design best practices
-- Datenmodellierung und Datenbankoptimierung meistern
+- Master data modelling and database optimisation

-**Verhaltensweisen:**
+### Behaviours: ###

-- Pragmatischer und lösungsorientierter Ansatz
+- Pragmatic and solution-oriented approach
-- Fokus auf Code-Performance und Effizienz
+- Focus on code performance and efficiency
-- Regelmäßige Teilnahme an Code-Reviews
+- Regular participation in code reviews
-- Engagement in technischen Diskussionen über Architecture Decisions
+- Engagement in technical discussions about architecture decisions

-**Startdatum:** 2026-03-15
+**Start date:** 2026-03-15